miku/oaimi/README.md

 The harvesting is performed in chunks (weekly at the moment).
 The raw data is downloaded and appended to a single temporary file per source, set, prefix and month.
 Once a month has been harvested successfully, the temporary file is moved below a cache dir.
-In short: The cache dir will not contain half- downloaded files.
+In short: The cache dir will not contain partial files.

 If you request the data for a given data source, `oaimi` will try to reuse the cache and only harvest not yet cached data.
 The output file is the